PCM Minor Program Courses

 The objectives of this course are for graduate students to comprehend “accounting procedures” with which accounting information is gathered, processed and presented; to understand contents in companies’ financial statements; and to apply to management functions with accounting numbers.

-This course is concerned with the development, evaluation, and implementation of marketing management in complex environments.
+This course is concerned with the development, evaluation, and implementation of marketing management in complex environments for Hi-tech companies.
 The course deals primarily with an in-depth analysis of a variety of concepts, theories, facts, analytical procedures, techniques, and models.
 The course addresses strategic issues such as:

 - What business should we be in?